isatyamks/shl/README.md

 **Troubleshooting**: If you encounter errors related to Ollama:
 - Verify Ollama is running: `ollama list`
-- Ensure llama3 model is installed: `ollama pull llama3`
+- Ensure llama3.1:8b model is installed: `ollama pull llama3.1:8b`
 - Check Ollama service is accessible at `http://localhost:11434`
+- For EC2 Ubuntu, ensure `OLLAMA_BASE_URL` environment variable is set correctly

 ### Endpoints